Top Ten Tips Disclaimer

 Minimum wage and overtime - federal minimum wage is $7.25 per hour (it is the same level under Texas state law) - overtime is generally at time-and-a-half for all hours worked in excess of 40 in a seven-day workweek.
 Individual state minimum wage laws do not apply unless the FLSA does not apply - for all practical purposes, businesses can assume that all of their employees are covered under the federal wage and hour laws.
 An agreement between an employer and an employee that minimum wage and overtime will not be paid is void and unenforceable (even in the event of unauthorized overtime), based upon two U.S. Supreme Court decisions from the 1940s: Brooklyn Sav.
 Bank v.
 O'Neil, 324 U.S. 697, 65 S.Ct.
 895, 89 L.Ed.
 1296 (1945) and D.A.
 Schulte, Inc. v.
 Gangi, 328 U.S. 108, 66 S.Ct.
 925, 90 L.Ed.
 1114 (1946).

-Equal pay for men and women - - Equal Pay Act - men and women who perform the same job at the same levels of skill, experience, and responsibility must be paid the same - this is not the same as "equal pay for comparable work", a rule followed by only a handful of individual states - violation of this law raises a gender discrimination issue, which is why complaints are investigated by the EEOC.
+Equal pay for men and women - - Equal Pay Act - men and women who perform the same job at the same levels of skill, experience, qualification, and responsibility must be paid the same - this is not the same as "equal pay for comparable work", a rule followed by only a handful of individual states - violation of this law raises a gender discrimination issue, which is why complaints are investigated by the EEOC.
 For comparison purposes, all compensation for work performed is counted, including regular wages, bonuses, commissions, and so on, as well as the value of fringe benefits such as tuition assistance, paid leave, and similar benefits with measurable value.
 Differences in pay must be supported by business-related factors, i.e., may not be based on gender or other minority characteristics.
+For enforcement purposes, transgender employees would be considered according to the gender in which they present themselves.
 The EEOC regulations regarding equal pay are in 29 C.F.R.
 Part 1620.

 Child labor - in most situations, children younger than 14 may not work for an employer.
 Children ages 14 and 15 may work, but only in non-hazardous occupations and only during non-school hours; there is also a substantial limitation on the number of hours they can work each day and week.
 Children ages 16 and 17 may work any hours they want, but may not work in hazardous occupations.
 Once a person reaches age 18, there is no limitation on either hours or duties (other than whatever OSHA rules may apply).